If your site has a significant amount of text in it, you might want to offer a search feature to your site visitors.

 Sparkle’s site search feature produces an index of the text in all pages, making it instantly searchable.

-You get started by adding the site search field element to the page, from the “more” popup.
+You get started by adding the site search field element to the page, from the “Add” popup.
 This adds the search control where site visitors will enter their query terms.

 When you add the search field, a new page is added to the site as well, and it’s pre-populated with search results.

 The search field itself has minimal settings, but it acts like a group containing a text input field and a button.
 The text input and the button have pre-determined values for some properties, for example the button action always leads to the search results page.
-But other than that you can customize them like any other Sparkle text input or button.
+The combination of text input and button behave somewhat like a group, but you can click a second time on either of them to select them individually, and customize like any other element.

 Likewise the search results box, on the result page, has some properties of its own, but you can click through to the results text block to customize its look.